Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-shipping-by-weight-and-country/README.md

 This plugin adds a shipping eligibility checker to Vendure that checks the total weight and the shipping country of an order, to verify if a shipping method is eligible for a given order.

+The weight of a product can be configured on the customfield `Product.weight`.
+You can configure the units to be in KG, grams or whatever unit you like.

 Some examples:

 - Create a shippingmethod for orders placed in Australia, with a total order weight between 10kg and 40kg